kimhyeonejun/Semiconductor-Device-Defects-Detection-Project/README.md

 # Semiconductor-Device-Defects-Detection-Project
 The purpose of this project is to perform the classification task to detect the defects of semiconductor devices.
+A set of data for semiconductor devices with about 12000 samples and 600 features is given and our task is to preprose, train and validate the model.
+It is our duty to choose the best model that would give the best result when tested with test sets.
+The result is given in .txt file.